How Can I Find Out If There Is A Warrant Out For My Arrest?

 The police send the paperwork to the prosecutors, and the day they come to court, the prosecutors decide while they've got the person there.
 If the person bails out of jail, there are a 30 days time frame before the person will be ordered into court.
 The police know they have to get the paperwork to the prosecutor within the 30 days time frame to review it and make a decision.

-Other circumstances where prosecutors are reviewing cases is if they can't find the person and now the police want a warrant issued for their arrest.
+Other circumstances where prosecutors are reviewing cases is if they can't find the person, and now the police want a warrant issued for their arrest.
 They can go to the prosecutors, have the prosecutors review the case, file the case, and then the police can put a warrant into the system for that person's arrest.

 They have special units that go out to find individuals who have warrants.
 They'll go to their house or go to their work.
 Then, they'll arrest the person and bring them in on the warrant.
-If they're too busy or if it’s not a serious case, they may just put the ward in the system and then forget about it until the person is pulled over for a traffic stop and arrested.
+If they're too busy or not a serious case, they may just put the ward in the system and then forget about it until the person is pulled over for a traffic stop and arrested.

 Can your criminal defense attorney prevent charges from being filed?
 Under the right circumstances, your attorney may present to the prosecutor, who will decide whether to file the case evidence they do not have.